MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-troubleshooting.md

 1845
 ```

-The number in the output indicates the number of bytes, or the size of the CA Bundle.
-If the output is empty, 0, or a number under 1000, the CA Bundle isn't correctly provisioned.
-Without a correct CA Bundle, the `ValidatingWebhook` throws an error.
+The number in the output indicates the number of bytes, or the size of the CA bundle.
+If the output is empty, 0, or a number under 1,000, the CA bundle isn't correctly provisioned.
+Without a correct CA bundle, `ValidatingWebhook` throws an error.

 ### Check the `osm-mesh-config` resource